SiobhanBaines/My-Favourite-Recipes/Test_Evidence.md

 If the website user wants to load an image, this needs to be done before the recipe details are filled in because the site currently loses all the other information when the upload button is pressed.
 The website use can change the recipe and upload an image then.
 #####   Upload image
 ![image](static/documentation_files/images/unit_testing_images/upload_image.png)
-When the website user has chosen the image they want to use from the personal collection of images (or one they have downloaded) and clicked the upload button, an image is loaded to cloudinary and a new recipe record with the url is created in the recipe collection in MongoDB.
+When the website user has chosen the image, they want to use from the personal collection of images (or one they have downloaded) and clicked the upload button, an image is loaded to cloudinary and a new recipe record with the url is created in the recipe collection in MongoDB.
 ![image](static/documentation_files/images/unit_testing_images/upload_banana.png)
 ![image](static/documentation_files/images/unit_testing_images/cloudinary.png)
 ![image](static/documentation_files/images/unit_testing_images/mongobd_image.png)